Skip to Content

 5. Why does a pressure washer stall?

-Pressure washer stall may originate due to similar reasons such as pressure washer engine not starting.
+Pressure washer stall may originate for similar reasons, such as the pressure washer engine not starting.
 The most common causes include:

 • Dirt buildup in the carburetor